0xd13a/0xd13a.github.io/ctfs/flareon2017/remorse.md

 In the function there are several sections:

-- 0x548-0x572 - encrypted flag characaters are stored in memory
+- 0x548-0x572 - encrypted flag bytes are stored in memory

 - 0x575-0x57c - flag is decrypted